microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm package may be included in this product:
+The following npm packages may be included in this product:

+ - htmlparser2@8.0.2
  - htmlparser2@9.1.0

-This package contains the following license and notice below:
+These packages each contain the following license and notice below:

 Copyright 2010, 2011, Chris Winberry <chris@winberry.net>.
 All rights reserved.
 Permission is hereby granted, free of charge, to any person obtaining a copy